rust-lang/rfcs/text/0000-rustdoc-types-maintainers.md

 This involves:

 1. Moving the [github.com/aDotInTheVoid/rustdoc-types](https://github.com/aDotInTheVoid/rustdoc-types/) repo to the `rust-lang` organization, and make `rust-lang/rustdoc` maintainers/owners.
-2. Move overship of `rustdoc-types` on crates.io to the rustdoc team.
+2. Move ownership of `rustdoc-types` on crates.io to the rustdoc team.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation